Sam-techpro/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that display the contents list of your current directory
+A script to change directory